Whatsapp Icon

 • Surgery: The most common treatment for early-stage gastric cancer.
 Surgery can involve removing a portion of the stomach (partial gastrectomy) or the entire stomach (total gastrectomy) along with some surrounding tissues.

 • Radiation Therapy: Utilizes high-energy rays to target and destroy cancer cells.
-Often combined with chemotherapy, it's used to reduce tumor size before surgery or to eliminate remaining cells post-surgery.
+Often combined with chemotherapy, it's used to reduce tumour size before surgery or to eliminate remaining cells post-surgery.

 • Targeted Therapy: Focuses on specific aspects of cancer cells to stop their growth.
-Used for advanced gastric cancer, especially for tumors that overexpress certain proteins.
+Used for advanced gastric cancer, especially for tumours that overexpress certain proteins.

 • Immunotherapy: Employs the body's immune system to fight the cancer, usually reserved for advanced gastric cancer when other treatments haven't worked.